pouchdb-community/pouchdb-all-dbs/README.md

 bower install pouchdb-all-dbs
 ```

+Merely including it as a script tag will work, assuming you also used a script tag for PouchDB.

+### In Node/Browserify/Webpack/etc.

-Or to use it in Node.js, just npm install it:
+First, npm install it:

 ```
 npm install pouchdb-all-dbs